27 Building a DSL

 27.3 Building a unit-aware DSL

-Now build something.
-The goal: a small DSL for arithmetic with physical units. meters(5) + meters(3) should return 8 meters. meters(5) + seconds(3) should error. meters(100) |> to("km") should return 0.1 km.
+Here is a concrete problem: unit arithmetic is error-prone because adding meters to seconds is meaningless, yet nothing in base R stops you from doing it.
+A small DSL can enforce dimensional correctness at the language level, so that meters(5) + meters(3) returns 8 meters, meters(5) + seconds(3) throws an error, and meters(100) |> to("km") returns 0.1 km.
 The DSL is deliberately small, but it exercises every technique from the last three chapters: S3 classes, operator overloading, constructors, validation, and dispatch.

 new_unit <- function(value, unit) {